n3wsoldier/ip/docs/README.md

 __________________________________________________________________________________________
 ```

-### Finding Task `find`
+### Find Task `find`
 #### Find by Keyword
-Searches and prints all tasks that has the search string in the task name
+Searches and prints all tasks that has the search string in the task description

 Format: `find [Search Phrase]`
 * Find all task with description containing search phrase.